 4. Commutes Should be Put in Context

 Finally, it’s important to understand your community's commute in context.
 How does your area stack up against other states and cities?
 Answering this question helps two groups.
 First, it’s crucial information for urban planners.
 When urban planners understand their community’s commute in context, they’re better able to identify what changes need to be made, and where they’re doing things right.
-Looking at similar sized cities can reveal alternative transportation methods that could work in your own city.
+Looking at similarly sized cities can reveal alternative transportation methods that could work in your own city.

 Understanding commutes to work in context can also help workers make informed decisions for the future.
 While everyone feels like their commute is unbearable, the number might show that it could be worse.
 If your commute is better than those around you, you might stay at your job longer.
-If your commute is longer than you average commute, you might begin searching for a new job closer to home.
+If your commute is longer than your average commute, you might begin searching for a new job closer to home.